adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 item, the character level it requires, and its stats.
 The stats are read from the same tables and string files the game itself uses to describe an item, so the wording matches what you would see on the item, in whatever language your client is installed in.
-Stats the item grants more than once are added together, the way the game adds them up.
+Stats the item grants more than once are added together, the lines are ordered by the same `descpriority` the game orders them by, and the resistances and attributes collapse into their combined lines under the same conditions - see [the Runewords tab](#summary-panel) for the detail, since both tabs render their stats through the same code.

 The values are the ranges the item can roll rather than what a particular copy rolled, so an Arkaine's Valor reads `+1-2 to All Skills`.